felixludos/omni-fig/docs/philosophy.rst

 Once registered, `Scripts`, `Components`, and `Modifiers` can be used anywhere mitigating the need for lots of ``import`` statements in every new file.
 Additionally, `Scripts` can be run using all of the registered "run modes" (eg. run from the terminal, with a debugger, etc.).

+- also registries allow objects/classes to be specified in a config (yaml) file - everything is a string (with the real thing being stored in a registry)

 Config System
 -------------